Skip to content

 Attempts: 1

 By default, Rocky generates Rocky DSL.
-Use --format sql for standard SQL:
+Use --format sql for standard SQL (still emits both a .sql body and a .toml sidecar):

 Terminal window